Sunillad08/notes/Networking/OSPF.md

 [Back to networking page](Networking.md)
 - --
 ## What is OSPF?
 Open Shortest Path First is a routing protocol for Internet Protocol networks.
-It uses a link state routing algorithm and falls into the group of interior gateway protocols, operating within a single autonomous system.
+It uses a link state([Link state , distance vector & hybrid](Link%20state%20,%20distance%20vector%20&%20hybrid.md)) routing algorithm and falls into the group of interior gateway protocols, operating within a single autonomous system.
 It is defined as OSPF Version 2 in RFC 2328 for IPv4
 - --
 ## Overview of OSPF Packet Types
 |Packet Name|Type/Number|Function|